athena-framework/website/docs/components/README.md

 The default algorithm is as follows:

-1. Check the request attributes for a key that matches the name of the argument
+1. Check the request's attributes for a key that matches the name of the argument
 	* Such as as a path param or something set via a listener (either built-in or custom)
 2. Check if the type of the argument is `HTTP::Request`, if so use the current request object
 3. Check if the argument has a default value, or use `nil` if it is nilable